§ 9001C Intent and purpose.

 (1) A statement of work to be done, existing work to be modified or displaced;

-(2) Total cost of system development and conversion effort including, but not limited to, systems analysis and programming costs, establishment of master files, testing, documentation, special equipment costs and all other costs, including full overhead;
+(2) Total cost of system development and conversion effort including, but not limited to, systems analysis and programming costs, process reengineering, establishment of master files, testing, documentation, special equipment costs and all other costs, including full overhead;

 (3) Savings or added operating costs that will result after conversion;